leoalho/WeSail/README.md

 The production version of application is Hosted via digital ocean, running on <https://joukko.io>.
 The production version is running at the moment via docker compose, but I am working on migrating to kubernetes, the initial kubernetes conf files are in the kubernetes folder, but these are not yet ready.

 ## Folder architecture
 The file structure should be rather logical.
 Backend contains all the files for the backend, and frontend for frontend.
+The root firectory of backend contain some configuration files and subdirectories mongo and redis.

+The code itself is located in the ./frontend/src and ./backend/src directories.
+The ./backend/src has 5 subdirectories: models, routes, services, tests, and utils.
+Models contains files for the mongoose models, ruotes files for express routing, services for the functionality of routes, tests for testfiles and utils fr helper functions etc. The frontend/src contain three subdirectories: components, reducer and services.

 As one can see from the Dockerfile, during production, the frontend is first built and then the built frontend is served from a folder named frontend.

 ## Worklog
 [Worklog](./worklog.md)

+## Reflection
+The biggest criticism at the moment is the way I have implemented the styling of the frontend.
+I played with both bootstrap and Material UI but ended up with native css.
+At the moment there is one large App.css file in the ./frontend/src directory.
+In addition there are style objects in some components and some inline styling.